lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/18_ultrasonic_ranging.rst

 This version encapsulates the functions into the folder hr04.py, and the main program can run with only a small amount of code.

-Open "Thonny", click "This computer" >> "D:" >> "Micropython_Codes" >> "18.2_Ultras
+Open "Thonny", click :file:`This computer/D:/Micropython_Codes/18.2_Ultrasonic_Ranging`.
-onic_Ranging".
-Select "hcsr04.py", right click your mouse to select "Upload to /" , wait for "hcsr04.py" to be uploaded to ESP32-S3 and then double click "Ultrason ic_Ranging.py".
+Select "hcsr04.py", right click your mouse to select "Upload to /", wait for "hcsr04.py" to be uploaded to ESP32-S3 and then double click "Ultrasonic_Ranging.py".

 **18.2_Ultrasonic_Ranging**